Helping People Choose

 PROGRESS: MORE THAN 99 PERCENT MET IN 2015 — ON TRACK

 "I'm delighted that Mars Food is helping to provide healthy solutions through our famous brands.
-Our Nutrition Criteria sets a very high standard for our products, and we also want to help our consumers understand the difference between 'everyday' and 'occasional' products within a balanced diet."
+Our Nutrition Criteria sets a very high standard for our products, and by 2021, we estimate 95% of our portfolio will be aligned with our Nutrition Criteria, offering families a variety of products to enjoy any day of the week.”

 — Fiona Dawson, Global President of Mars Food, Drinks, and Multisales